 Many parents, including me, use or have used baby walkers to help their little ones learn how to walk.
 But the AAP says, “Walkers do not help a child learn to walk…[and] they can delay normal motor and mental development.”

-So how are major brands still getting away with the manufacture and sell of baby walkers?
+So how are major brands still getting away with the manufacture and sale of baby walkers?
 There’s nothing set in stone to prevent it.
 Not yet, that is.

 New Jersey Senator Linda Greenstein is hoping to change that.
 Her bill would allow police the power to confiscate and fine anyone up to $10,000 for selling walkers in New Jersey.